Stratford-upon-Avon railway station

 Stratford-upon-Avon railway station is the southern terminus of the North Warwickshire Line and Leamington–Stratford line, serving the market town of Stratford-upon-Avon in Warwickshire, England.
-The station is served by West Midlands Trains (WMT) and Chiltern Railways.
+The station is operated and served by West Midlands Trains (WMT), with Chiltern Railways also running some services.

-Before August 1976, the station provided direct links to the south of the region via the Cotswold Line; however, the derailment of a freight train prompted British Rail to withdraw the link.
+Prior to August 1976, the station offered direct links to the south of the region via the Cotswold Line; however, the derailment of a freight train prompted British Rail to withdraw the link.

 History

 The first line to reach Stratford-upon-Avon was the Oxford, Worcester and Wolverhampton Railway branch from to the south, which opened a station at Sanctus Street on 12 July 1859.
 This was soon followed by the Stratford on Avon Railway branch from Hatton to the north, which opened on 9 October 1860, with a station on Birmingham Road.
 Both branches were initially unconnected, with separate termini, but an agreement was soon made to join the branches, with a single station at the present site, which opened on 24 July 1861, on this date the former Stratford on Avon Railway terminus on Birmingham Road became a goods station.
 Both branches later came under the control of Great Western Railway (GWR).

 Map of railways in the area of Stratford-upon-Avon in 1908.

 In 1908, Great Western Railway opened the North Warwickshire Line which incorporated parts of the two original branch lines into a new main line from Birmingham to Cheltenham.
 This placed Stratford-upon-Avon on the main line, which prompted the expansion of the station with a third platform being added.